nikolowry/bromite-builder/README.md

 Options:
     -a, --arch=<arch>            Where <arch> is: arm, arm64, x86.
-Defaults to arm -d, --dark-navbar            Prefer a dark navigation bar over a white one -g, --gn-args=<args>         Where <args> is a string of GN build arguments -p, --patches-dir=<dir>      Where <dir> is a path to a directory containing custom patches -t, --target=<target>        Where Ninja <target> is: chrome_modern_public_apk, chrome_public_apk, monochrome_public_apk.
+Defaults to arm -g, --gn-args=<args>         Where <args> is a string of GN build arguments -p, --patches-dir=<dir>      Where <dir> is a path to a directory containing custom patches -t, --target=<target>        Where Ninja <target> is: chrome_modern_public_apk, chrome_public_apk, monochrome_public_apk.
 Defaults to chrome_modern_public_apk
     -r, --revision=<revision>    Where <revision> is a Bromite release tag.
 Defaults to Bromite's latest release.
-    -u, --upstream               Use Bromite's git source instead of a release tag.
-If set, any valid Chromium release tag can be used for <revision>
+    --upstream                   Use Bromite's git source instead of a release tag.
+If set, any Chromium tag can be assigned to <revision>
-    -h, --help                   Print help menu
+    --dark-navbar                Prefer a dark navigation bar over a white one -h, --help                   Print help menu
 ```